 Macky Cassidy is a lifelong Alaskan raised in the Mat-Su Valley.
 She earned her Bachelor of Arts degree in Cultural Anthropology at the University of Oregon in 2007 and her Masters of Teaching at UAS Sitka in 2010.
 While teaching in Hoonah 2010-2012 she incorporated local environmental and cultural knowledge into her Geography and History classes, with an emphasis on community involvement.
 Macky garnered and oversaw implementation of the Healthy Active Native Communities Grant which implemented a community and school garden.
 Macky’s skills, interests and experience lend nicely to LCC’s community outreach projects.

 Board member- Elizabeth Jurgeleit

 We are excited to introduce our new salmon loving Outreach Coordinator, Elizabeth Jurgeleit.
 Elizabeth was born and raised in Haines, Alaska.
 She graduated from Washington State University in 2014 with a BA in Interior Design.
 Lizzy moved back to Haines because of her love for the community and the great outdoor adventures Haines has to offer.
-When Lizzy is not in the office she spends her time hiking, kayaking, traveling the world and playing with her dog Mila.
+When Lizzy is not in the office she spends her time hiking, kayaking, traveling the world and hanging with her dog Mila.

 Office Greeter- Mila

 Mila is an exeptional office greeter, she excels in tail wagging and happy howls.
-When she is not in the office she can be found hiking the local trails and napping in front of the stove.
+When she is not in the office she can be found hiking the local trails and napping in front of the wood stove.